-Electric power connections
+Electrical power connections

 Field wiring to the unit must be grounded.
-Electric wires that are field-installed must conform to the temperature limitation for 63°F (35°C) rise wire when installed in accordance with instructions.
-See Table 5 for specific furnace electrical data.
+Electric wires that are field installed shall conform to the temperature limitation for 63°F (35°C) rise wire when installed in accordance with instructions.
+See Table 6 in these instructions for specific furnace electrical data.